huggingface/datasets/docs/source/upload_dataset.rst

 Create a repository
 -------------------

-A repository hosts all your dataset files, including the revision history, which makes it possible to store more than one version of a dataset.
+A repository hosts all your dataset files, including the revision history, making it possible to store more than one dataset version.

 1. Click on your profile and select **New Dataset** to create a new dataset repository.
 2. Give your dataset a name, and select whether this is a public or private dataset.
 A public dataset is visible to anyone, whereas a private dataset can only be viewed by you or members of your organization.